vircadia/vircadia-docs-sphinx/docs/source/create/materials.rst

 Materials
 #######################

 To give entities visuals past just their mesh shape, you need to apply materials.
-Materials are apply textures or shaders to your item.
-They may also be used on Avatars as well for styling and effects.
+Materials apply textures or shaders to your entity.
+They may also be used on avatars for styling and effects.

 **In This Section:**